This is an article in the series on Death, Eternal Life, and Eternal Torment.

 In other words, the death that these people will die is not the temporary death that faces all people, but an eternal death; that awful and irreversible death which only the unrepentant will suffer, which Revelation refers to as “the second death.”

 Jesus warned about “the fiery hell” – “the unquenchable fire,” “where their worm does not die, and the fire is not quenched.”
 This is often understood to mean that the wicked will be tormented eternally.
-What people often do not realize is that Jesus quoted these words from Isaiah 66:24, which explicitly refers to “the corpses of the men.”
-In other words, it is a symbol of death; not of eternal life in torment.
+What people forget is that Jesus quoted these words from Isaiah 66:24, which explicitly refers to dead people: “corpses of the men.”
+In other words, the fire and the worm that do not die are symbols of irreversible death; not of eternal life in torment.

-To explain: In ancient times people sometimes destroyed corpses by fire, but when wood was in short supply, the body might not be fully consumed.
+To explain the context a bit further: In ancient times, people sometimes destroyed corpses by fire, but when wood was in short supply, the body might not be fully consumed.
 And due to the hot, dry conditions, the corpse sometimes dried up and the worms died before the corpse was fully consumed.

-In contrast, Jesus said that the “worm does not die, and the fire is not quenched” because God will destroy the body and soul in hell (Matt 10:28).
-These beings will be completely annihilated.
+So, when Jesus said that the “worm does not die, and the fire is not quenched,” He meant complete extinction.
+As we read elsewhere, God will destroy the body and soul in hell (Matt 10:28).

 This article shows that this is symbolic language: